IntersectMBO/cardano-db-sync/doc/schema.md

 | `spendable_epoch` | integer (64) | The epoch in which the reward is actually distributed and can be spent. |
 | `pool_id` | integer (64) | The PoolHash table index for the pool the stake address was delegated to when the reward is earned or for the pool that there is a deposit refund. |

-### `instant_reward`
+### `reward_rest`

-A table for earned instant rewards.
-It includes only 2 types of rewards: reserves and treasury.
-This table only exists for historic reasons, since instant rewards are depredated after Conway.
+A table for rewards which are not correlated to a pool.
+It includes 3 types of rewards: reserves, treasury and proposal_refund.
+Instant rewards are depredated after Conway.
 The `reward.id` field has been removed and it only appears on docs due to a bug.
 New in 13.2

 * Primary Id: `id`